ijkeller/Zombie-Survivor/README.md

     - **Anthony** -
     - **Isaiah** - I've been practicing with CSS, I'm no expert but I am more comfortable with it.
 I'm good with JS and HTML and am willing to pick up any portion of the project.
     - **Mandela** -
     - **Nicholas** - Although I can do HTML and CSS I am most comfortable working in javascript.
-It is the language where I have the most practice and enjoy the most.
+It's the language where I have the most practice and enjoy the most.
 - How can you best utilize these strengths in the execution of your project?
     - **Anthony** -
     - **Isaiah** - We'll be able to divide and conquer more effectively within our team.
     - **Mandela** -
     - **Nicholas** - With a good understanding of JS we can come up with a great plan/design before we start.
 - In which professional competencies do you each want to develop greater strength?
     - **Anthony** -
     - **Isaiah** - I'd like to be stronger with JS and CSS primarily.
     - **Mandela** -
     - **Nicholas** - I want to get some experience working as a group on the same project.
 - Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?
     - **Anthony** -
     - **Isaiah** - I think staying on together and working on small features individually that we regularly push together would keep us all up to date.
     - **Mandela** -
     - **Nicholas** - I think the meeting in the morning will help keep us organized, as well as having a solid plan at the start.

 ----------------------------